ash/raku-course/essentials/the-main-function/multi-main-functions/index.md

 {% include menu.html %}

-As any other function in Raku, the `MAIN` function can have its `multi` variants.
-This allows the program to react differently to different number of different types of input parameters.
+Like any other function in Raku, the `MAIN` function can have its `multi` variants.
+It allows the program to individually react to a different number or different types of input parameters.

 ```raku
 multi sub MAIN($a) {